samuelo-101/Journal-App/README.md

 # Journal App

 This is an Android application that allows users to create Journal entries.
-Users can also create labels and optionally add a label to a Journal to help categorise Journal entries
+Users can also create labels and optionally add a label to a Journal to help categorise Journal entries.

 # For Users
  - APK can be found in `${PROJECT_ROOT}/app-apk/`.